Deriving the PEE proposal from the Locking bit thread configuration: PEE proposal and locking bit thread configuration

 \subsection{Balanced PEE and EoP}

 Recently, a new quantity, called balanced partial entanglement (BPE) was proposed in~\cite{Wen:2021qgx} to measure the correlation between two parts ${A_1}$ and ${A_2}$ of a bipartite system ${A_1}{A_2}$, and is found to be equal to the area of the entanglement wedge cross section (EWCS) of this bipartite system ${A_1}{A_2}$ in the holographic context.
+The entanglement wedge cross section ${\Gamma _{{A_1}:{A_2}}}$ of a bipartite system ${A_1}{A_2}$ is a surface of minimal area anchored to the boundary of the entanglement wedge ${W_{{A_1}{A_2}}}$ of ${A_1} {A_2}$ (i.e., the bulk region surrounded by ${A_1}{A_2}$ and its corresponding RT surface $\gamma \left( {{A_1}{A_2}} \right)$), such that ${\Gamma _{{A_1}:{A_2}}}$ partitions ${W_{{A_1}{A_2}}}$ into a region that is entirely adjacent to ${A_1}$ and another region that is entirely adjacent to ${A_2}$.

-The definition of the BPE can be expressed as follows: first finding two auxiliary systems (denoted as $X$ and $Y$) for the bipartite system ${A_1}{A_2}$ such that the whole ${A_1}{A_2}YX$ is in a pure state, and further requiring that \be {s_{{A_1}X}}\left( {{A_1}} \right) = {s_{{A_2}Y}}\left( {{A_2}} \right)\ee From the basic properties of the PEE, it is easy to obtain that this is also equivalent to requiring that \be {P_{{A_1}Y}} = {P_{{A_2}X}}\ee then the BPE $ BPE\left( {{A_1},{A_2}} \right)$ is defined as the ${s_{{A_1}X}}\left( {{A_1}} \right)$ satisfying the above condition~(\ref{bpe}) (in general taking its minimal possible value), i.e., \be BPE\left( {{A_1},{A_2}} \right) = {\left. {{s_{{A_1}X}}\left( {{A_1}} \right)} \right|_{balance}}\ee It was found that~\cite{Wen:2021qgx}, in the holographic framework, since the whole boundary system is in a pure state, the above process is equivalent to selecting a special point $Q$ on the boundary to divide the complement of ${A_1}{A_2}$ into two regions $X$ and $Y$, such that the balance requirement~(\ref{bpe}) is satisfied, as shown in figure.\ref{fig3}(a).
+The definition of the BPE can be expressed as follows: first finding two auxiliary systems (denoted as $X$ and $Y$) for the bipartite system ${A_1}{A_2}$ such that the whole ${A_1}{A_2}YX$ is in a pure state, and further requiring that \be {s_{{A_1}X}}\left( {{A_1}} \right) = {s_{{A_2}Y}}\left( {{A_2}} \right) .\ee From the basic properties of the PEE, it is easy to obtain that this is also equivalent to requiring that \be {P_{{A_1}Y}} = {P_{{A_2}X}} ,\ee then the BPE $ BPE\left( {{A_1},{A_2}} \right)$ is defined as the ${s_{{A_1}X}}\left( {{A_1}} \right)$ satisfying the above condition~(\ref{bpe}) (in general taking its minimal possible value), i.e., \be BPE\left( {{A_1},{A_2}} \right) = {\left. {{s_{{A_1}X}}\left( {{A_1}} \right)} \right|_{balance}} .\ee It was found that~\cite{Wen:2021qgx}, in the holographic framework, since the whole boundary system is in a pure state, the above process is equivalent to selecting a special point $Q$ on the boundary to divide the complement of ${A_1}{A_2}$ into two regions $X$ and $Y$, such that the balance requirement~(\ref{bpe}) is satisfied, as shown in figure \ref{fig3}(a).
 And it turns out that the $BPE\left( {{A_1},{A_2}} \right)$ is exactly equal to the area of the entanglement wedge cross section of ${A_1}{A_2}$.